Kirsten Cross 18th Jun 2019 4 Min Read

 The ONLY parameter is you are unable to have a charge point installed more than 4 months prior to taking delivery of your EV.

-The actual application for the OLEV grant is submitted after your installation has been completed (the form requires the engineer to sign it off).
+The actual application for the OZEV grant is submitted after your installation has been completed (the form requires the engineer to sign it off).

-I’m getting OLEV, what is the earliest I can get my charge point?
+I’m getting OZEV, what is the earliest I can get my charge point?

-The earliest you can have your charge point installed (without invalidating your OLEV) is four months prior to getting your EV.
-Many customers like to purchase and install their charge point before they receive delivery of their ev.
+The earliest you can have your charge point installed (without invalidating your OZEV) is four months prior to getting your EV.
+Many customers like to purchase and install their charge point before they receive delivery of their EV.

 We will also assist you with this application.
 Either you or we can submit your application to the EST.

-EST request you to complete this application form and provide proof of ownership of your Electric Vehicle, along with a quote from us that includes the cost for your charge point, installation, and OLEV.
+EST requests you to complete this application form and provide proof of ownership of your Electric Vehicle, along with a quote from us that includes the cost for your charge point, installation, and OZEV.